Binary Addition using Half and Full Adders within TypeScript

 };

-Finally, we can test out this implementation like so.
+Finally, we can test out this implementation as follows.

 const addInt8 = add(fullAdder(halfAdder))(8);